robertquitt/robertquitt.github.io/_posts/2022-03-03-optimizing-c++.md

 ## Act 3: Avoiding memory access excess

 At this point, I had removed all dynamic memory allocations from the hot path, resulting in an epic speedup of 108x.
 This was ready to ship but I wanted to see how much further I could get.
-There were still some extra copies that could be fixed.
+There were still some extra memory accesses that could be optimized.

 ### 3.1: Smaller stack frames